mudita/MuditaOS/module-services/service-evtmgr/doc/screen_light_control.md

 ![](light_control_hysteresis.svg "Hysteresis in ramp")

 ## Gamma correction
-Gamma correction is algorith to adjust change of the light intesivity in the way that it is perveied as linear by human eye.
+Gamma correction is an algorithm to adjust change of the light intesivity in the way that it is perceived as linear by human eye.

+![](gamma_correction.svg "Human eye sensitivity")

 y(x) = scale*(x/scale) <sup>&gamma;</sup>

 Where &gamma; is parametrizable correction factor in `sevm::screen_light_control::Parameters::gammaFactor`.

-![](gamma_correction.svg "Human eye sensitivity")

 ## Message API

 `sevm::ScreenLightControlMessage` is used to control the module.
 It takes action and data structure as parameters.
-Set of action is described in `sevm::screen_light_control::Action`.
+Set of actions is described in `sevm::screen_light_control::Action`.